An environmentally friendly alternative to standard batteries are rechargeable batteries.

 How to recycle used batteries

 We operate a kerbside battery collection scheme; batteries can be put in the battery bags provided by us.
+To order battery bags, call 01509 634563.
 You can put your bagged batteries out for collection on your recycling day on top of your green recycling bin, but not in it.
 When a battery bag is collected, a replacement bag will be left.

 We can recycle; D, C, AA, AAA, 9V, button, rechargeable, mobile and Ipod and hearing aid batteries.
 We can also recycle laptop and power tool batteries but can't accept car or other industrial batteries.